minirust/minirust/README.md

 * [Prelude](prelude.md): common definitions and parameters shared by everything
 * MiniRust memory
   * [Memory interface](mem/interface.md): the API via which the MiniRust Abstract Machine interacts with memory
+  * [Basic memory model](mem/basic.md): an implementation of the memory interface that ignores aliasing concerns
 * MiniRust language
   * [Prelude](lang/prelude.md): common definitions and parameters of the language
   * [Types](lang/types.md): the set of MiniRust types